[?] Subscribe To This Site

 How do things change with each new arrival?

 One big factor that people seem to disregard is that the other children don't stay small - they grow into Mommy's little helpers.
-Having two tiny tots is much harder than having the 5 I have now, because with 2 little ones the mom has to do it all alone.
+Having two tiny tots is much harder than having the 6 I have now, because with 2 little ones the (inexperienced) mom has to do it all alone.
 I have help!

 I have had to become better at meal planning as you well know by now [I published two e-books/menu planners:

 Prepared to Cook and A Joy to Cook] and I often cook double quantities so that I can quickly defrost a meal if there is a crisis near supper time...like we get home late or baby is cranky and needs a feed when I should be cooking!
+The children are also learning to cook and the eldest two each have at least one meal they can cook alone.

-Training children in good habits and discipline is ongoing, whether there are 1, 2 or 5 and whether you are homeschooling or not.
+Training children in good habits and discipline is ongoing, whether there are 1, 2 or 6 and whether you are homeschooling or not.
 It remains challenging....and as you probably know, self-discipline on the mom's part is where it begins!

 Also read Homeschooling with Babies and Toddlers

 I'd love to hear from you what it's like, as well as how you cope with homeschooling and make it work.
+Samantha cutting out

-Sometimes I wonder if it is working! (: There are days where we do a little (school-wise) and days when we do a lot.
-Learning that this is not "school at home" and that neat classroom hours don't always apply in our home has set me free of a lot of guilt.
 I just have to make the most of every opportunity that presents itself and do my best to be diligent...I think that's the bottom line - in our homeschooling we have to be diligent to do what we believe God has called us to do and not compare with others...otherwise we fall into the trap of Am I Doing Enough?

 Where do you find the time to write homeschooling materials and maintain a website?